 - No Contact Restriction – A no contact restriction denotes that the student is prohibited from having any contact with a particular person or persons.
 This contact includes but is not limited to: in person, email, text message, instant message, the internet, phone, or through other people.
 This contact may include any university gatherings on or off campus.

-- Judicial Probation: Judicial probation is a written statement to the student indicating that the student's behavior is of such a nature as to jeopardize continued enrollment at the University.
-Judicial probation can be for a specified period of time or for as long as the student is enrolled.
+- University Probation: University probation is a written statement to the student indicating that the student's behavior is of such a nature as to jeopardize continued enrollment at the University.
+University probation can be for a specified period of time or for as long as the student is enrolled.
 Any behavioral infraction during the probationary period may cause the student to be removed from the University.

 - Suspension: A suspended student must carry out a total and immediate separation from the University for a required period of time and/or until particular conditions for readmission are met.
 Suspension may include various prohibitions regarding a student's ability to be on University property or participate in University activities.
 A sanction of suspension shall be permanently noted on a student's transcript, regardless of whether or not the student is successfully readmitted.
 At the end of the suspension period and/or once the student can demonstrate that the conditions for readmission have been met, the student may be required to meet with the Dean of Students or other designee before being readmitted to the University.

 - Dismissal: Dismissal constitutes a permanent and immediate separation from the University.
-The imposition of this sanction shall be permanently noted on the student's transcript and is a permanent bar to his or her readmission to DePaul University.
+The imposition of this sanction shall be permanently noted on the student's transcript and is a permanent bar to their readmission to DePaul University.
 Dismissal may include various prohibitions regarding a student's ability to be on University property or participate in University activities.

-Any of the above sanctions may be combined with one or more of the following actions in order to more fully address all issues involved in a judicial case:
+Any of the above sanctions may be combined with one or more of the following actions in order to more fully address all issues involved in a conduct case:

 - Educational Projects: An educational project designed to assist the student in better understanding the overall impact of his/her behavioral infraction(s) may be imposed.
 Such assigned projects might include research papers, the creation of educational materials, or the planning and/or presentation of educational programs related to the policy infraction.
 Assigned projects may not include physical labor unless they are directly related to the violations(s) and do not cause humiliation or degradation to the student.